 The GOOD

-So far I’ve tested Holafly SIMs in the US, Spain, Morocco, Portugal, Greece, Turkey, and Egypt.
+So far I’ve tested Holafly SIMs in the US, Spain, Morocco, Portugal, Greece, Turkey, Egypt, Nepal, Thailand, Vietnam, and Colombia.

 It’s worked everywhere I traveled, including some pretty remote places.